kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow-on-iks.md

 A `vpc-gen2` cluster does not assign a public IP address to the Kubernetes master node by default.
 It provides access via a Load Balancer, which is configured to allow only a set of ports over public internet.
-To access the cluster's resources in a `vpc-gen2` cluster, the following options exist.
+Access the cluster's resources in a `vpc-gen2` cluster, using one of the following options,

-* Configure via Load Balancer—go to [Expose the Kubeflow endpoint as a LoadBalancer](#expose-the-kubeflow-endpoint-as-loadbalancer)
+* Load Balancer method: Configure via Load Balancer—go to [Expose the Kubeflow endpoint as a LoadBalancer](#expose-the-kubeflow-endpoint-as-loadbalancer).
+    This method is recommended when [Multi-user, auth-enabled](#multi-user-auth-enabled) is setup, otherwise it will expose cluster resources to the public.

-* If you need access to nodes or NodePort in the VPC, this can be achieved by starting another instance in the same VPC and assigning it a public IP (i.e. the floating IP).
+* Socks proxy method: If you need access to nodes or NodePort in the `vpc-gen2` cluster, this can be achieved by starting another instance in the same `vpc-gen2` cluster and assigning it a public IP (i.e. the floating IP).
 Next, use SSH to log into the instance or create an SSH socks proxy, such as `ssh -D9999 root@new-instance-public-ip`.

 Then, configure the socks proxy at `localhost:9999` and access cluster services.

+* `kubectl port-forward` method: To access Kubeflow dashboard.
+Run `kubectl -n istio-system port-forward service/istio-ingressgateway 7080:http2`.
+    Then in a browser, visit the url [http://127.0.0.1:7080/](http://127.0.0.1:7080/)

+_Important Notice: Exposing cluster/compute resources publicly - without setting up a proper user authentication mechanism, is very insecure and can have very serious consequences(even legal).
+If there is no need to expose cluster services publicly, Socks proxy method or `kubectl port-forward` method are recommended._

-## Next steps
+## Next steps: secure the Kubeflow dashboard with HTTPS

+### Prerequisite:
+For both `classic` and `vpc-gen2` cluster providers, [Multi-user, auth-enabled](#multi-user-auth-enabled) should be setup.

+### Setup

-To secure the Kubeflow dashboard with HTTPS, follow the steps in [Exposing the Kubeflow dashboard with DNS and TLS termination](../authentication/#exposing-the-kubeflow-dashboard-with-dns-and-tls-termination).
+Follow the steps in [Exposing the Kubeflow dashboard with DNS and TLS termination](../authentication/#exposing-the-kubeflow-dashboard-with-dns-and-tls-termination).
 Then, you will have the required DNS name as Kubeflow FQDN to enable the OIDC flow for AppID: